shepherdjerred-minecraft/server-mercury/README.md

 # Mercury
+A server for me an my friends.

-Intended to be hosted on AWS EC2 instances and [spigot-docker](https://github.com/ShepherdJerred-minecraft/spigot-docker)
+Hosted on AWS EC2 instances with [spigot-docker](https://github.com/ShepherdJerred-minecraft/spigot-docker).